4.302 Foundations in Art, Design, and Spatial Practices

 This class counts for a total of 12 credits.
 This class counts as a CI-M.

-In the Spring 2016 Subject Evaluations, 4.302 was rated 5.3 out of 7.0.
-You can find more information at the Foundations in the Visual Arts and Design for Majors site or on the 4.302 Stellar site.
+You can find more information at the 4.302 Foundations in Art, Design, and Spatial Practices site or on the 4.302 Stellar site.

 © Copyright 2015 Yasyf Mohamedali